Are you one of those people drowning under a multitude of Post-it notes?

 As content travels upstream it can come back down again with comments from managers.
-Posts can be adjusted and can then either go back up the chain or approved at Editor level if indicated by the Manager/Director in their comments.
-Otherwise a manager can simply click ‘Approve’ and the post will be ready to go.
+Posts can be adjusted and can then either go back up the chain or approved at Moderator level.
+Moderators will be excluded from a multi-step approval workflow, so they can approve at any time.

 Different approval chains can be created for each of your calendars.
 Some clients may require agencies to implement a four-step process, while others might be happy with a more streamlined workflow once trust has been established.

 This process ensures that creating social posts becomes a fully collaborative effort with all the relevant individuals involved.
 It also reduces the possibility of an employee going rogue or accidentally posting to the company account when they’re five drinks into a Saturday night out.